Cuba's acceptance of

 In the Western Hemisphere, same-sex marriage is legal in Argentina, Brazil, Canada, Colombia, the United States, Uruguay, and some states in Mexico.
 However, it is not available in Cuba.
 Meanwhile, homosexual behavior is not criminalized in Cuba, but remains a criminal offence in seven Caribbean island nations.
 3

 The existing Cuban Constitution, created in 1976, restricted marriage to one man and one woman.
 A new draft Constitution has been written; it is known as the "Magna Carta."
 Article 68 in the proposed new constitution defines marriage is a union "between two persons."
-This clause would make it possible for the National Assembly to pass legislation in the future to attain marriage equality for both opposite-sex and same-sex couples.
+This clause would make it possible for the National Assembly to pass legislation in the future to allow either opposite-sex or same-sex couples to marry.
 3

 The proposed Constitution triggered a very unusual event in Cuba: open political debate.
 Five evangelical Christian denominations campaigned against the draft version.
 They published an open letter during June that said: